mafjs/config/docs/api.md

 no any config source types supported by default, use `use` method and add config plugin for your source type

 return `this`

+### `clone ([name])`

+clone config fully or partly by sourcepath

+- `name` - String. dot-delimeted path to param (see lodash.get), if clone full config - name may be omitted

+if parent config immutable, cloned config will be immutable too

+in new config has no validation from parent config

+return `Config instance`

 ## ConfigError